allenwang1536/IOS101-Prework/README.md

-# Prework - *Name of App Here*
+# Prework - *Background Changer*

 Submitted by: **Allen Wang**

-**IOS101-Prework** is an app that allows you to change the color of the background by clicking a button
+**Background Changer** is an app that allows you to change the color of the background by clicking a button

 Time spent: **2** hours spent in total